woocommerce/woocommerce/readme.txt

 * Fix - Minimum coupon amount check
 * Fix - Prevent double add to cart with related products
 * Fix - Out of base tax rounding
+* Fix - Backorders for variations allow more than stock to be purchased now
 * Localization - Updated localisations

 = 1.5.6 - 17/05/2012 =